aidenravn/web3-safe-ux/README.md

 License & Usage
 	•	Code & Examples: MIT License.
 	•	Mockup Images: Creative Commons Attribution 4.0 (CC BY 4.0).
 Please credit the creator if used.

-⸻

-Disclaimer

-This project is for educational and illustrative purposes only.
-The authors do not provide financial advice and are not responsible for any financial loss or misuse of the information, code, or mockups in this repository.